JuliaLang/www.julialang.org/manual/mathematical-operations/index.md

     julia> 3 < -0.5
     false

-As is evident here, promotion also applies to comparisons: the comparisons are performed in whatever type the arguments are promoted to, which is generally the smallest type in which the values can be faithfully represented.

-After promotion to a common type, integers are compared in the standard manner: by comparison of bits.
+Integers are compared in the standard manner — by comparison of bits.
 Floating-point numbers are compared according to the [IEEE 754 standard](http://en.wikipedia.org/wiki/IEEE_754-2008):

 - finite numbers are ordered in the usual manner